 - Active digital footprints can also be stored in many ways depending on the situation.
 In an online environment, a footprint can be stored by a user being logged into a site when making a post or change, with the registered name being connected to the edit.
 In an off line environment a footprint may be stored in files, when the owner of the computer uses a keylogger, so logs can show the actions performed on the machine, and who performed them.
 One of the features of keylogger is to monitor the clipboard for any changes.
 This may be problematic as the user may copy passwords or take screenshots of sensitive information which will then be logged.

 What type of footprint you build will depend on what you post and what you leave behind.
 Please be mindful that once you post something in the public domain it is virtually impossible to delete it.

 Finding your digital footprint is the starting point to discover your digital habits.
 Do a Google search for your name, then image search.
 Remember to try alternative spellings of your name.

-Keep a log of what you find, delete the accounts you no longer use.
+- Keep a log of sites you joined and delete the accounts you no longer use.
 Protect your personal data from being sold off.

 - Make sure your social media accounts are secure.
 Always a good idea to regularly check your privacy is turned on.

 - Do a regular clean of your browsing data its an online record of where you have been and helps sites to track you.

 - Clearing your browsing data and cache can be helpful to avoid websites tracking you.

 - Use an anti tracking tool or a VPN to mask your internet activity.